Musk’s X Value Cut by Another Fidelity Writedown, Axios Reports

 India’s Crude Oil Imports From Russia Plunge on Payment Issues

-US Pushed Dutch Maker of Chip Equipment to Block Chinese Sales Before Deadline

-Fidelity cut by a further 11% the value of its holding in X as of the end of November, the report said, citing the latest portfolio update for its Blue Chip Growth Fund.
-It extended a series of markdowns as the mutual fund firm gauged the value of the closely held ad-funded company that struggled to attract advertisers back in 2023.
+The investment firm, which helped Musk complete the $44 billion purchase, cut by a further 11% the value of its holding in X as of the end of November, Axios said, citing the latest portfolio update for Fidelity’s Blue Chip Growth Fund.
+It’s the latest in a series of markdowns by Fidelity after closely held X struggled to win back advertisers in 2023.

 Musk’s acquisition of Twitter in late October 2022 was followed by a cascade of abrupt changes, from drastic layoffs and shuttering of international offices to upending the platform’s moderation policies and verification system.
 The upheaval put off advertisers and 2023’s revenue from ad sales is estimated to come in at $2.5 billion, far below the prior rate of roughly $1 billion per quarter, Bloomberg News reported last month.